Putting Accountability Into Practice

 Handling Donor Information

 Nonprofit organizations acquire plenty of personal information from individual donors.
-Those donors expect their sensitive financial data to remain private.
-Breaching a donor’s privacy significantly damages the reputation of a nonprofit.
+Those donors expect their sensitive financial data to remain private and secure.
+Breaching a donorโ€™s privacy significantly damages the reputation of a nonprofit and can lead to legal consequences or loss of funding.
 Ensuring the protection of donor data represents a goal that develops and maintains a culture of accountability for your nonprofit organization.
+This includes implementing secure data storage practices, training staff on privacy protocols, and regularly reviewing data security policies to prevent unauthorized access or misuse.
+Demonstrating a strong commitment to data protection also builds long-term donor trust and confidence.

-Admit Mistakes
+Admit Mistakes Apply Accountability Into Practice

 There is no place for passing the buck for a nonprofit that wants to establish a strong culture of accountability.
 As they say, to err is human.
 Admitting to mistakes quickly after they occur helps your nonprofit move on quicker from any missteps committed by a board member, manager, employee, or volunteer.